Hussein Makhlouf: Career

 Occupied several posts at the Coast Company for Construction and Building and the General Establishment of Construction and Building, and chaired a project for expanding Lattakia port.

 Director of Water Resources Department (2006-2011), chairing joint committees with Lebanon, Jordan, and Turkey on water affairs.

 He was Governor of the Damascus Countryside Governate from 2011 to 2016.
+Between 2016 and 2023, he served as a Local Administration and Environment Minister.